 Mega Millions History

 Mega Millions has been creating big winners for more than 20 years.
-It has been rebranded and the format has changed since it was launched, but the game has continued to grow and it now offers huge jackpots to players in 44 states, plus the District of Columbia and the U.S. Virgin Islands.
-Find out about Mega Millions’ history here.
+It has been rebranded and the format has changed since it was launched, but the game has continued to grow and it now offers huge jackpots to players in 45 states, plus the District of Columbia and the U.S. Virgin Islands.
+Find out about the history of Mega Millions, including the history of the Mega Ball, here.

 A Tuesday draw was added in February 1998, before a series of changes were made in 1999.
 The second ball pool was increased from 25 to 36, jackpot winners were allowed to choose a one-off cash payment rather than an annuity and New Jersey joined the game.